The Forever War

-The Forever War (1974) is a military science fiction novel by American author Joe Haldeman, telling the contemplative story about human soldiers fighting an interstellar war against an alien civilization known as the Taurans.
+The Forever War is a 1974 military science fiction novel by American author Joe Haldeman, telling the contemplative story about human soldiers fighting an interstellar war against an alien civilization known as the Taurans.
 It won the Nebula Award for Best Novel in 1975 and the Hugo and Locus awards in 1976.
 Forever Free (1999) and Forever Peace (1997) are, respectively, direct and thematic sequel novels.
 The novella A Separate War (1999) is another sequel of sorts, occurring simultaneously with the final portion of The Forever War.
 Informally, the novels comprise The Forever War series; the novel also inspired a comic book and a board game.
 The Forever War is the first title in the SF Masterworks series.

 Plot summary

 William Mandella is a physics student conscripted for an elite task force in the United Nations Exploratory Force being assembled for a war against the Taurans, an alien species discovered when they apparently attacked human colonists' ships.
 The UNEF ground troops are sent out for reconnaissance and revenge.
 The elite recruits have IQs of 150 and above, are highly educated, healthy, and fit.
-Training is grueling – first on Earth and later on a planet called "Charon" beyond Pluto (written before the discovery of the actual planetoid).
-Several of the recruits die during training due to the extreme environments and the use of live weapons.
-The new soldiers complete training and immediately depart for action via interconnected "collapsars" that allow ships to cover thousands of light-years in a split second.
-However, crucially, traveling to and from the collapsars at near-lightspeed has enormous relativistic time effects.
+Training is grueling – first on Earth and later on a planet called "Charon" beyond Pluto.
+(Note: Not Pluto's moon Charon, which had yet to be discovered) Several of the recruits die during training due to the extreme environments and the use of live weapons.
+The new soldiers complete training and immediately depart for action via connected "collapsars" that allow ships to cover thousands of light-years in a split second.
+Crucially, traveling to and from the collapsars at near-lightspeed has enormous relativistic time effects.

 On their first encounter with Taurans, on a planet orbiting Epsilon Aurigae, their post-hypnotic training is triggered, which causes them to massacre the Taurans despite their lack of resistance.
-This first expedition, beginning in 1997, lasts only two years from the soldiers' point of view, but due to time dilation, they return to Earth in 2024.
+This first expedition, beginning in 1997, lasts only two years from the soldiers' point of view but due to time dilation, they return to Earth in 2024.
 During the expedition's second battle, the soldiers experience future shock first-hand, as the Taurans have much more advanced weaponry.
 Mandella, with fellow soldier and lover Marygay Potter, returns to civilian life, only to find humanity drastically changed.
 He and the other discharged soldiers have difficulty fitting into a society that has altered almost beyond their comprehension.
 The veterans learn that, to curb overpopulation, which led to class wars around the world caused by inequitable rationing, homosexuality has become officially encouraged by many of the world's nations.
 The world has become a very dangerous place due to mass unemployment and the easy availability of weapons.
 Alienated, Mandella and many other veterans re-enlist, despite the extremely high casualty rate and their recognition that the military is a soulless construct.
 Mandella and Potter receive promised postings as instructors on Luna, but upon arrival are immediately reassigned to a combat command.